americanexpress/one-app/docs/api/modules/App-Configuration.md

 > We recommend using something like [content-security-policy-builder](https://www.npmjs.com/package/content-security-policy-builder) to create your CSP string.
 This is set up automatically when you use the [One App module generator](https://github.com/americanexpress/one-app-cli/tree/master/packages/generator-one-app-module).

 You'll still want the ability to run One App and serve modules locally without running into CSP errors.
 When `NODE_ENV=development`, One App will dynamically add both your computer's IP address and `localhost` to the root module's CSP.
+Please note that the `script-src` and `connect-src` directives must already be defined in your CSP in order for this to work properly.

 **📘 More Information**
 * Example: [Frank Lloyd Root's CSP](../../../prod-sample/sample-modules/frank-lloyd-root/0.0.0/src/csp.js)